brittshook/inventory-mgmt-p1/README.md

 This application has been thoroughly tested in the following ways:

 - Unit and unit integration tests on front-end with Jest
-- Unit and unit integration tests on back-end with TestNG
+- Unit and unit integration tests on back-end with TestNG and Mockito
 - Functional testing with Selenium and Cucumber ([Functional test repo](https://github.com/daniel413x/project-two-functional-tests))
 - Performance testing with Jmeter ([Jmeter test repo](https://github.com/daniel413x/project-two-performance-tests))
 - Vulnerability testing with BurpSuite